Welcome to this Advanced Training the Trainer Course FAQs Page

 Lunchtime refreshments — If you offer your students a buffet lunch or the session is at their workplace, allow them to eat first.
 Leaders eat last.

 Induction — prepare one - we'll show you how.
 It provides orientation.
-Ensure you cover the fire drill and Health and Safety issues.
-You're responsible for H&S.
+You're responsible for H&S, so cover the fire drill and any classroom/venue issues.
+Wifi password and the location of the bathrooms.
+Start and finish times - duration of lunch and anticipated schedule.
+Set expectations for the day.

 Engagement — prepare a ‘connection before content exercise’ for the first arrivals.

-Activities — Prepare activities that are relevant to the subject of the training.
+Activities — Prepare activities that are relevant to the training's subject matter.

 Jargon and acronyms – make sure everybody has a glossary of terms.
 There are many acronyms and jargon in law, medicine, accountancy, IT and other disciplines.
-If they don’t understand these terms, the students are lost.
+If your students don’t understand these terms, they are lost, your communication has failed, and that was an unfortunate waste of time.

 Vocal care — Don’t strain your voice.
 Wear a scarf over your chest and throat in cold weather.
 If you suddenly can’t work and there’s no substitute, it’s a setback for everybody.
 Cancelling and rescheduling training is incredibly disappointing and expensive.
 You’re trebling everybody’s work.
 Cancelling trains/flights/hotels/classrooms etc. It’s a massive inconvenience for everybody.